corda/corda-gradle-plugins/README.md

 jar is assumed by default to be the one without an `archiveClassifier`, although this is configurable.
-Its goal is to alert Corda developers to accidental breaks in our public ABI for those Corda modules we have declared to be "stable".
+Its goal is to alert Corda developers to accidental breaks in our public ABI for those Corda modules we have declared to be "stable", and is used by the Continuous Integration builds.

 - [`net.corda.plugins.jar-filter`](jar-filter/README.md):
 This plugin allows us to delete certain annotated classes, methods and fields from the compiled byte-code inside a jar file.
-It can also rewrite Kotlin classes' `@kotlin.Metadata` annotations to make them consistent again with their edited byte-code.
-It has been successfully tested with Kotlin 1.2.x - 1.3.61.
+It can also rewrite Kotlin classes' `@kotlin.Metadata` annotations to make them consistent again with their revised byte-code.
+It is currently used in Corda's `core-deterministic` and `serialization-deterministic` modules, and has been successfully tested with Kotlin 1.2.x - 1.3.61.

 - [`net.corda.plugins.publish-utils`](publish-utils/README.rst): **_Here
 be Dragons!_** This plugin helps configure Gradle's `maven-publish` plugin